Criminal Justice Careers Guide

 Typical Entry-Level Education: At least a high school diploma or equivalent.
 Bachelor's degree recommended.

-Typical Entry-Level Education: Minimum of a high school diploma required, however, associate’s bachelor’s and mater’s degrees will get higher pay and positions.
+Typical Entry-Level Education: Minimum of a high school diploma required, however, associate’s or a bachelor is sometime required depending on the state's licensing requirements.

 People who work in law enforcement management are the ones who essentially run the day to day operations of a police department.